Promontory Accommodation Management Services (ABN 63 005 546 912)

 The type of personal information that we collect and hold about you depends on the type of dealings that you have with us.
-For example, in order to process a request or enquiry from you, we may need to know all or some of the following: your full name, address, telephone number, e-mail address, your current location.
+For example, in order to process a booking, a request or an enquiry from you, we may need to know all or some of the following: your full name, address, telephone number, e-mail address, and your current location.
 We may also gather information from cookies or web beacons.
 You can find out more about how they operate in the relevant section of this policy below.
 We may also collect IP addresses, mobile device identifier details, your location, navigation and click-stream data, the time of accessing the Site, pages you viewed, what you searched for, the duration of your visit, and other details of your activity on the Site.
 If you ask us to connect with other sites (for example if you ask us to connect with your Facebook account) we may get information that way too.
 Information that we collect from third parties, such as credit information which we use to prevent and detect fraud, information from your mobile provider if you are accessing the Site over a mobile device or information from a third party such as a social media or travel opinions site where you have asked us to share your data with them.

-Sensitive information is personal information such as health information and information about the racial or ethnic origin that is generally afforded a higher level of privacy protection.
+Sensitive information is personal information such as health information and information about racial or ethnic origins that is generally afforded a higher level of privacy protection.
 We only collect sensitive information where it is reasonably necessary for our business functions and you have consented, or we are required to do so by law.

 Information other than personal information ("non-personal information")

 When you visit the Site, some of the information that is collected about your visit is not personal information, because it does not reveal your identity.
 We use this information to help us improve our services.
 We may aggregate this information for our own statistical purposes.
-Provided that it remains anonymous, we may disclose that aggregated information to third parties for marketing or other business related purposes.
+Provided that it remains anonymous, we may disclose that aggregated information to third parties for marketing or other business-related purposes.

 3. How do we collect personal information?